Menu

 The consequences of a felony conviction are obviously more severe than that of misdemeanors in the Buckeye State.
 It’s the prosecution’s responsibility to prove beyond reasonable doubt that you are guilty of the charge.
 That’s why having skilled criminal defense attorneys on your side during the trial portion of your legal battle is crucial.
 Once a jury delivers a guilty verdict, however, sentencing can vary and is based on the judge’s discretion.

 While each degree of felony comes with a different penalty, each carries severe consequences.
 Incarceration and fines are not the only consequences that come with a felony conviction.
-For example, if convicted of a sex crime in Ohio, you will be required to register as a sex offender for at least 15 years into the future.
-With a felony conviction, you might also be required to complete probation, counseling, drug or alcohol rehabilitation, or education and work training programs.
+Even after your sentence is up, a felony conviction prevents you from doing many things.

-The following are other common consequences that come with a felony conviction:
+The following are other common collateral consequences that come with a felony conviction:

 • Difficulty renting a place to live